outl1ne/using-models-in-laravel-migrations/README.md

     }
 ```

-Run `php artisan migrate:fresh` and see that, we're getting now an error `SQLSTATE[23000]: Integrity constraint violation: 1062 Duplicate entry 'Joe' for key 'users.users_name_unique'`.
+If we run `php artisan migrate:fresh` again, we will get an error: `SQLSTATE[23000]: Integrity constraint violation: 1062 Duplicate entry 'Joe' for key 'users.users_name_unique'`.
 So let's fix that by making users' names unique before changing the table structure.

 ```
     public function up()